-Sal suds is Dr. Bronner’s tougher version of soap, although its chemical makeup makes it a detergent, not a soap.
+Sal Suds is Dr. Bronner’s tougher version of soap, although its chemical makeup makes it a detergent, not a soap.
 Sal Suds is formulated to conquer tough cleaning projects such as unforgiving grease and stubborn dirt.
-And the Environmental Working Group gives it and A. Sal suds is basically a tougher version of castile soap.
+And the Environmental Working Group gives it an A. Sal suds is basically a tougher version of castile soap.
 So, do not use it for skin applications.

-Goat milk soap base is specially formulated to suspend additives evenly throughout soap.
+Goat milk soap base is specially formulated to suspend additives evenly throughout the soap.
 Meaning if you add lavender buds or chamomile flowers from the garden to your homemade soap they won’t sink to the bottom of the soap like it would in other soap base types.
-It also a natural skin loving choice for making soaps.
+It also a natural skin-loving choice for making soaps.
 Try in my recipe for lavender goat milk soap.

 #19 Organic Tea